-Now and then I notice that I have to reset ‘Check spelling/grammar as you type” in Microsoft Word Preferences.
+Now and then I notice that I have to reset ‘Check spelling/grammar as you type” in Microsoft Word preferences.

-This might happen, for example, if attempting to quit Microsoft Word while TalkButton is still reading.
+This might happen, for example, if attempting to quit Microsoft Word while TalkButton is still talking.
 Just pause text-to-speech before quitting Microsoft Word or closing a document or opening dialogs (such as the print dialog), and the setting change is avoided.

 I purchased TalkButton and received a product key via email.
 How do I activate my copy?